prycerz/StandUpForUkraineToken/README.md

 ## Functions:

 adding wallet

 10/90

-(optional) limiting the posibility of buying more than 10% of tokens that are currently in circulation to prevent monopolization due to the risk of attack from Russia
+things to be done:

+unlimited number of tokens

+mining new tokens every month

+EVERYTHING ELSE WORKS